Nikon D7100 vs Panasonic GH2

 It is notable that the D7100 has a headphone jack, which is not present on the GH2 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the D7100 and the GH2 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the GH2 have been discontinued, but can regularly be found used on ebay.
 The GH2 was replaced by the Panasonic GH3, while the D7100 was followed by the Nikon D7200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7100 and GH2 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Panasonic GH2 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Panasonic GH2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.